-The 4 most common areas of tendon rupture are as follows:
+The 4 most common areas of tendon rupture include:

-- A group of 4 muscles, the vastus lateralis, vastus medialis, vastus intermedius, and the rectus femoris, come together just above your kneecap (patella) to form the patellar tendon.
+- A group of 4 muscles that come together just above your kneecap (patella) to form the patellar tendon.

 - Often called the quads, this group of muscles is used to extend the leg at the knee and aids in walking, running, and jumping.

-- This tendon is located on the back (posterior) portion of the foot just above the heel.
-It is the site of attachment of the calf muscle (gastrocnemius muscle) to the heel of the foot (the calcaneus bone).
+- This tendon is located on the back portion of the foot just above the heel.
+It is the site where the calf muscle attaches to the heel of the foot (the calcaneus bone).

-- This tendon is vital for pushing off with the foot (this motion is known as plantarflexion).
+- This tendon is vital for pushing off with the foot.
 The Achilles helps you stand on your tiptoes and push off when starting a foot race.

 - Rotator cuff

 - The rotator cuff tendon is one of the most common areas in the body affected by tendon injury.
-Some studies of people after death have shown that 8-20% have rotator cuff tears.
+Some studies of people after death have shown that 8% to 20% have rotator cuff tears.